opper/backopper/README.md

 backup based on those credentials and save a gzipped file into the backups directory.
 If this fails, it sends an email alerting of the failure.
 If everything went well, it will post to gem with the name of the app and the time the backup has been executed.

+### todo:

+- figure out a way to download dumps other than root@host
+- figure out a place to install the utility 'globally'